g-jgreen/documentation/content/patterns/no-data.md

 ---
-title: Raise the alarm if there is no data for predefined period of time
+title: Raise the alarm if there is no data within a time window
 description: Learn how to use Delay node and stream sensor
 weight: 12
 ---